johnb-7/hdhr-ac4/README.md

 >`docker build -f Dockerfile -t hdhr-ac4 .`

 >This build uses ffmpeg binary from Emby.
 The Emby team has a custom version of ffmpeg tha has several improvements over the original ffmpeg branch.
+>Version 1.0.0 of this docker build created the custom ffmpeg from scratch which took much longer and is a little dated at this point.
-Version 1.0.0 built the custom ffmpeg from scratch.
-Quick explanation for the docker build that is based on ubuntu 20:
+>A quick explanation for the docker build that is based on ubuntu 20:
 >1.
 The ffmpeg container extracts Emby installer
 >2.
 The final container copies in ffmpeg binaries.
 Python is installed and a few python modules added.
 The 2 python files are copied over and the launch command is set.